aws-solutions-library-samples/aws-insurancelake-etl/README.md

 ## Quickstart with CI/CD

-If you've determined the AWS CDK Insurance Lake is a good starting point for your own Insurance Lake, and would like to rapidly iterate through development cycles with one or more teams, we recommend deploying with a CI/CD pipeline.
-Follow this guide to create your CodePipeline stack and to use it to deploy the Insurance Lake resources:
+If you've determined the AWS CDK InsuranceLake is a good starting point for your own InsuranceLake, and would like to rapidly iterate through development cycles with one or more teams, we recommend deploying with a CI/CD pipeline.
+Follow this guide to create your CodePipeline stack and to use it to deploy the InsuranceLake resources:

 1. If this is your first time using the application, follow the [Python/CDK Basics](#pythoncdk-basics) steps
 1. Use a terminal or command prompt and change the working directory to the location of the infrastruture code